department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-07-13 - Platform Wide Documentation vs Component Specific Documentation Locations.md

 * VFS and Platform teams will more easily maintain documentation about their software projects for themselves or others to reference later.
 * VFS teams will find it easier to document information about downstream systems that are external to the VA.
 * New VFS and Platform team members will more easily be able to learn about the software projects that their team maintains.
-* VFS and Platform team members will be able to more easily find and discover documentation about any VFS and Platform entity.
+* VFS and Platform team members can easily find and discover documentation about any VFS and Platform entity.
 * Each component’s source code and documentation will be easier to find and less likely to be lost than if they were stored in diverse locations.
 * With connections between component and their documentation better maintained, it will be easier to care for each software component, its documentation, and systems that depend upon the component.
-* With each component’s documentation stored close its source code, it will be easier to run automated checks to see if each component’s documentation is up to date.
+* With each component’s documentation stored close to its source code, it will be easier to run automated checks to see if each component’s documentation is up to date.
-* Confidence in having access to the single source of truth to ensure that engineers have access to the most relevant up-to-date information
+* Confidence in having access to a single source of truth to ensure that engineers have access to the most relevant, up-to-date information

 ## Risks

 * A risk of this strategy is that Platform-wide documentation intended for all VFS developers could be mistakenly added to the Console instead of the Platform Website, making it harder to find.
-Clear instructions will be needed to avoid this.
+Platform and VFS Engineers will need clear instructions to avoid this.
 * If the Console UI system is retired, all dispersed component-specific documentation loses its central location for being found.
 This scenario would be a sub-optimal situation but still better than storing documentation in a central system separate from the source code of assets.
 Elimination of such a system may permanently separate software from the documentation.

 ## Alternatives

 * We could drive people to add documentation for their components/projects to the Platform Website.
-The risk associated with this alternative is that documentation may become separated from source code, and it may add irrelevant documentation to some VFS developer audiences.
+The risk associated with this alternative is that documentation may become separated from source code and add irrelevant documentation to some VFS developer audiences.
 * We could encourage developers to use a system like Confluence for all component-specific technical documentation.
 But that may incur additional licensing costs and the possibility that all documentation is lost if Confluence, or a similar system, is retired.
-Also, VFS team members do not have always access to Confluence.
+Also, VFS team members do not always have access to Confluence.